Black Knight (Dane Whitman): The Defenders and Otherworld

 Whitman is an early member of the Defenders.
 He was traveling with the Enchantress to the realm of the Asgardian sorceress Casiolena, to a parallel dimension.
 However, they were captured and imprisoned by the witch.
 When the Defenders also are trapped by Casiolena, the Black Knight and a newly invoked Valkyrie joins them in the battle against Casiolena.
 However Whitman becomes the first casualty of the Defenders, after he is treacherously converted to stone by a kiss from the Enchantress.
 Doctor Strange tries to revert the spell without success.
 Whitman's spirit is drawn to the 12th century by the sorcerer Amergin the Druid, and he takes spiritual possession of his ancestor, the Crusader Sir Eobar Garrington, until Garrington dies due to the Evil Eye.
 Meanwhile, Whitman chooses to stay in the 12th century and is cared for by fellow Defender, the Valkyrie.
 Whitman then battles the Fomor, alongside the time-traveling Avengers.
 He then employs the Evil Eye to seal the portal between Earth and Avalon.
-Whitman returns to the 20th century and his original body is restored.
-He is accompanied by a gift from Amergin: a black, winged horse called Valinor, named after the fictional location of that name.